 Bill O’Connor, a partner in MoFo’s San Diego office, cautions that if the United States doesn’t issue specific usage regulations, drone manufacturers may move their business overseas to countries and regions with more guidance.
 Concrete state and federal regulations are needed, he notes, to address concerns about public safety and individual privacy.

 “It’s important to keep in mind not only new drone-specific laws, but more general principles of tort and criminal law that could be extended to drones,” adds Nathan Taylor, of counsel in MoFo’s Privacy & Data Security Group in Washington, D.C.
 “Courts could apply principles such as trespass, nuisance, ‘intrusion upon seclusion,’ and ‘public disclosure of private facts’ to limit the use of drones.”

 To ensure that our clients remain informed about legal developments in this highly specialized and quickly evolving space, MoFo recently formed the Unmanned Aircraft Systems (UAS) Practice Group.
-Headed up by O’Connor and Chris Carr, a partner in MoFo’s San Francisco office, this cross-disciplinary group that includes 25 lawyers from our leading aviation, environmental, product liability, privacy, corporate/M&A, and patent practices.
+Headed up by O’Connor, a partner in MoFo’s San Francisco office, this cross-disciplinary group that includes 25 lawyers from our leading aviation, environmental, product liability, privacy, corporate/M&A, and patent practices.